YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTINIT2
 ------------------

-CRYPTINIT2, Failed to initialize encryption library during GT.M startup. eeee
+CRYPTINIT2, Failed to initialize encryption library during YottaDB startup. eeee

 Run Time Error: The gtmcrypt plug-in reports it is unable to initialize one or more of its related libraries during YottaDB/GT.M startup.